AriFordsham/GHCWiki/debugging-ghc-crashes.md

 Usually you want to do something along these lines:

 - Compile with `-debug`!
-This links the program with a debugging version of the runtime, that includes extra assertionsm, debugging code, and debugging info for gdb.
+This links the program with a debugging version of the runtime, that includes extra assertions, debugging code, and debugging info for gdb.

 - Grab our [gdb macros](/trac/ghc/attachment/wiki/DebuggingGhcCrashes/.gdbinit)[](/trac/ghc/raw-attachment/wiki/DebuggingGhcCrashes/.gdbinit).